k2view-academy/K2View-Academy/articles/04_fabric_studio/08_fabric_project_tree.md

 * **lib** - Java library files, required by a project, such as utility JARs or JDBC drivers, that are not provided as part of the product.

-* **project-resources** - a useful folder where you can locate resources, which shall be used in the project.
+* **project-resources** - a useful folder for locating resources that shall be used in the project.

 <img src="images/web/project_tree.png" />